Portoviejo River, Ecuador

-The Portoviejo River flows over 100 km and discharges directly into the Pacific Ocean, off the southern coast of Ecuador.
-The river originates in the Santa Ana municipality, and feeds the valley of the Manabí province supplying water to over 53% of its urban and rural population.
+The Portoviejo River flows over 100 kilometers and discharges directly into the Pacific Ocean off the southern coast of Ecuador.
+The river originates in the Santa Ana municipality and feeds the valley of the Manabí Province, supplying water to over 53% of its urban and rural population.
 The river supports the Tumbes-Chocó-Magdalena biodiversity hotspot, which fosters mangrove and dry woods ecosystems.
-It is an important source of water and natural heritage, and is a lifeline to some of the poorest communities in the country.
+It is a lifeline to some of the poorest communities in the country and is an important source of water and natural heritage.

-Manabi’s ecosystems are under intense pressure due to human activities, such as land use changes, intensive agriculture and insufficient waste management activities.
-Each day 1,107 t of waste are produced in Manabí and disposed of in inefficient waste management sites: open sky dumps and pop-up cells.
-The waste collection coverage in urban areas reaches 90%, while in rural areas it barely reaches 60%.
-The common practice for communities that do not have access to waste collection is to dump all waste into the river.
-These conditions have affected the Portoviejo River’s ecosystem services and diminished its capacity to protect the flora, fauna and human populations from the adverse effects of climate change.
+Manabí’s ecosystems are under intense pressure due to human activities such as land use change, intensive agriculture, and mismanaged waste.
+Each day, over 1,000 tons of waste is produced in Manabí, where inefficient open-sky dumps and pop-up cells are the primary form of waste management infrastructure.
+Waste collection services reach 90% of the urban areas in this region, meanwhile only 60% of rural areas are covered.
+For the communities that do not have access to waste collection, it is common practice to dump all waste into the river.
+These conditions have diminished the Portoviejo River’s ecosystem services and exposed its flora, fauna, and human populations to the adverse effects of pollution.

-Ichthion is a multi-award winning company born out of the laboratories of Imperial College London that seeks to overcome the limitations of existing technologies by delivering the first truly scalable solutions to reduce the flow of plastics into the world’s oceans, proposing energy-generative systems that uniquely can be installed in rivers, coastal areas, and the oceans to remove plastic waste and generate data.
+Ichthion Limited is a multi-award winning company born out of the laboratories of Imperial College London.
+They seek to overcome the limitations of existing technologies by delivering the first truly scalable solutions to reduce the flow of plastics into the world’s oceans.
+Ichthion develops energy-generative systems that uniquely can be installed in rivers, coastal areas, and the oceans to remove plastic waste and generate data.

 Interested in supporting Ichthion’s work in Ecuador?
 Donate to their foundation here